 - Use

-ip4:/ip6:where possible to conserve DNS lookups - End with
+ip4:/ip6:where possible — they don’t cost any lookups - End with

--all(hard fail) once you’ve confirmed all legitimate senders - Use
+-all(hard reject) once you’ve confirmed all your legitimate senders are listed - Use

-~all(soft fail) during the transition period - Regularly audit your SPF record — remove old providers you no longer use
+~all(soft fail) while you’re still figuring out your senders - Review your SPF record regularly — remove entries for services you no longer use

-- Publish SPF records on all domains and subdomains — even those that don’t send email
+- Create SPF records on all your domains and subdomains — even ones that don’t send email (use

-- Use our Domain Checker to verify your SPF record and count lookups
+v=spf1 -all) - Use our Domain Checker to verify your SPF record and count your lookups

-For the bigger picture on how SPF fits with DKIM and DMARC, see SPF vs DKIM vs DMARC.
-For step-by-step setup, see What is SPF?.
+For the bigger picture on how SPF works with DKIM and DMARC, see SPF vs DKIM vs DMARC — What’s the Difference?.
+For a step-by-step introduction, see What is SPF?.